NickMonson/Convert-WebApp/README.md

 # Convert-WebApp
 Converts temperature entered from a text field to either Fahrenheit, Celsius or Kelvin.
-Method of conversion is controlled by checking the proper button
+Method of conversion is controlled by checking the proper button.